mmondics/aiops-z/README.md

     Instana can parse all of the requests, calls, traces, and other information about into a stream of events and then classify and group them.
 Instana includes built-in events, predefined health signatures based on integrated algorithms which help you to understand the health of your monitored system in real-time.
 If a built-in event is not relevant for the monitored system, it can be disabled.
 Conversely, you can create a custom event in Instana if it does not already exist.
 These events can then be sent as an alert to a channel of your choice, such as email, Slack, AIOps, Splunk, PagerDuty, Prometheus a generic webhook, or one of many more supported technologies.

-    Right nowyou're looking at Incidents that Instana has identified during the timeframe.
+    Right now you're looking at Incidents that Instana has identified during the timeframe.
 Incidents are created when a key performance indicator such as load, latency, or error rate changes over a certain threshold.

-33. **Navigate back to the Events page and select the Issues tab.**
+28. **Navigate back to the Events page and select the Issues tab.**

     ![instana-events-1](https://raw.githubusercontent.com/mmondics/media/main/images/instana-events-1.png)

     An issue is an event that is triggered if something out of the ordinary happens.
 You can think of Incidents as Issues that Instana has correlated with each other to form a cohesive event.
 Let's take a look at a single Issue.

-34. **Navigate back to the Events page and select the Changes tab.**
+29. **Navigate back to the Events page and select the Changes tab.**

     ![instana-events-3](https://raw.githubusercontent.com/mmondics/media/main/images/instana-events-3.png)